livepeer/docs/docs/broadcasters/getting-started/index.md

 ## Ensure that your broadcaster's private key is stored safely

 When your broadcaster starts for the first time, it will generate a wallet for you.
-The key will be stored in `~/.lpData/arbitrum-one-mainnet/keystore` if you are running on mainnet. **If you delete the Docker container that the broadcaster is running in, this file will be deleted.
-It is imperative that you safely store the keystore file in a secure locations outside the container.
+The key will be stored in `~/.lpData/<chain flag, e.g. arbitrum-one-mainnet>/keystore`.
+It is imperative that you safely store the keystore file in a secure locations outside the container; if you lose it you will lose access to your funds.

+**If you delete the Docker container that the broadcaster is running in, this file will be deleted.
+It can be recovered from a stopped container, but not from a deleted container**

 ## Launch the Aqueduct Dashboard and start your first stream